0xPARC/0xparc-intro-book/src/plonk.typ

 So for example, any NP decision problem should be encodable.
-Still, such a theoretical reduction might not be usable in practice: polynomial factors might not matter in complexity theory, but they do matter a lot to engineers and end users.
+Still, such a theoretical reduction might not be usable in practice:
+Polynomial factors might not matter in complexity theory, but they do matter a lot to engineers and end users.

-But it turns out that Quad-SAT is actually reasonably code-able.
+But it turns out that Quad-SAT is actually reasonably codeable.
 This is the goal of projects like
 #cite("https://docs.circom.io/", "Circom"),
 which gives a high-level language that compiles a function like SHA-256 into a system of equations over $FF_q$ that can be used in practice.
 Systems like this are called _arithmetic circuits_, and Circom is appropriately short for "circuit compiler".
-If you're curious, you can see how SHA-256 is implemented in Circom on
+If you are curious, you can see how SHA-256 is implemented in Circom on
 #cite("https://github.com/iden3/circomlib/blob/master/circuits/sha256/sha256.circom",
-"GitHub").
+"GitHub.")

 So, the first step in proving a claim like
 "I have a message $M$ such that